schurhammer/gig/README.md

 - [ ] Opaque types
 - [ ] Use
-- [ ] Todo
+- [x] Todo
-- [ ] Panic
+- [x] Panic
-- [ ] Let assert
+- [x] Let assert
 - [ ] Externals

 ## Contributing

-I am not accepting contributions at this time, feel free to make issues or discussions though.
+I am not accepting code contributions at this time, feel free to make issues or discussions though.